ritwbanerjee/express-node-ng2-redis-socket/README.md

 ### What is this repository for? ###

-IRelief client facing web app through which the user can access and book Ambulance Services, blood bank services and home care services.
+Client facing web app through which the user can access and book Ambulance Services, blood bank services and home care services.

 **Quick summary of architecture**